 << Flash >>

-Step 16: Go to ACTIONS >> Memory report
+Step 16: Go to ACTIONS >> Memory report to check the memory partitions.

 Now you can see partitions available in the system. mcu_secondary has already been located in MX25R64 flash memory.

-4. Test/Validate DFU Process & WIFI SCAN After the firmware programmed to MDBT53 module on board, we use the USB to UART adaptor board for connection AN7002Q-DB-5340-M through: A. MCUMGR UART to PC and through: B. WiFi Scan UART to PC respectively.
+4. Test/Validate DFU Process & WIFI SCAN After the firmware programmed to MDBT53 module on board, we use the USB to UART adaptor board for connecting AN7002Q-DB-5340-M through: A. MCUMGR UART to PC and through: B. WiFi Scan UART to PC respectively.
 Note: We suggest you finish connecting A. and B. before running tests.

 Now we can run the tests.